ARMmbed/mbed-os-example-filesystem/README.md

 #### Run the example

 1. Connect your Mbed Enabled device to the computer over USB.
+1. Open the UART of the board in your favorite UART viewing program.
+For example, `mbed sterm`.
 1. Copy the binary file to the Mbed Enabled device.
 1. Press the reset button to start the program.
-1. Open the UART of the board in your favorite UART viewing program.
-For example, `screen /dev/ttyACM0`.

 **Note:** The default serial port baud rate is 9600 bit/s.